 The Fear of Failure.

 Was I afraid?
 Oh, yes.
 YouTube has an opinion of a jungle packed with haters.
-Meaning all those people who do nothing else than disliking other people’s work just because they can.
-I was very afraid of this, not only regarding my own well-being but also because I mind the well-being of the guests.
+Meaning all those people who do nothing else than dislike other people’s work just because they can.
+I was very afraid of this, not only regarding my well-being but also because I minded the well-being of the guests.
 I just felt unsafe.

-Furthermore, I noticed that some people who used to be quite nasty to me before, now turned into an overly kind mode.
+Furthermore, I noticed that some people who used to be quite nasty to me before now turned into an overly kind mode.
 Quite likely, it’s because they noticed how many new connections I have acquired in the recent past and how well I’m perceived by others.
-So, I would say that despite my worries, I only had positive experience so far.
+So, I would say that despite my worries, I only had a positive experiences so far.
 “What were you actually scared of?”—I ask myself at times.

 Furthermore, I’m amazed by how plastic the human brain is and how fast your boundaries can shift.
 If someone told me just a year ago that I would write a book, I would have laughed at them.
 But then, I came up with the idea in September 2019, and the book was out on Amazon just three months later.
 Similarly, if someone told me three months ago that I would have a YouTube channel, I would have laughed at them.
 But hey, this is what just happened.
 I don’t dare to think about what comes next.

 And, the plasticity in your brain is really quick.
 In the first week or two of doing the recordings, you fully focus on yourself: Am I perhaps just making an idiot of myself?
 Are my voice and my face good enough for the screen?
 After a few weeks, you accept the reality.